vkartik97/SimpleHTTPd/README.md

 # SimpleHTTPd
-A simple Hypertext Transfer Protocol daemon
+A simple Hypertext Transfer Protocol Server, to host PHP and Static Sites Developed using nodejs.